CSHL-comp-neuro-vision/tutorials/README.md

 ## Covering some fundamentals

 Some of our tutorials cover quite general concepts that should be broadly useful.
-These may be a good place to start, even just as a refresh.
+These may be a good place to start, even just as a refresher.
 This is not yet a complete summary of all the tutorials though, so poke around to see what interests you!

 ### Linear Algebra